mbloch/mapshaper/README.md

 ### Building and testing

-You will need to regenerate mapshaper.js if you edit any of the files in the src/ or lib/ directories.
-Run `build` to update mapshaper.js (used by the command line tool) and www/mapshaper.js (used by the web interface).
+Run the `build` script after editing any of the files in the src/ or lib/ directories.

 Run `npm test` in the project directory to run mapshaper's tests.